bkayser/facilitron-calendar/README.md

 1. Build your container image: If you haven't already, build your Docker image and push it to a container registry.

-2. Create secrets files that are not stored in git:
+2. Create secrets files that are not stored in git.
+Make sure there are no line endings.
+You can create the files using `echo -n pass > facilitron-password.txt`.
    * `facilitron-email.txt`: Your email address for logging into Facilitron.
    * `facilitron-password.txt`: Your password for logging into Facilitron.
    * `.env`: Your environment variables for the container with both `FACILITRON_EMAIL` and `FACILITRON_PASSWORD` set to the values in the secrets files.